jupyterlab/scipy2018-jupyterlab-tutorial/Exercise-1/Exercise1.md

         - Type `pandas.read_csv(` to see the inspector display function help.
     - Use panda’s `read_csv` to load `'../data/iris.csv'` into a dataframe, display this dataframe
     - open `'../data/iris.csv'` as a standalone CSV file.
-    - use `%matpltolib inline` to allow inline graphs,
+    - use `%matplotlib inline` to allow inline graphs,
     - make a scatter plot of `sepal_length` vs `sepal_width`.